arjunmnath/ACTx/README.md

-# Metal Accelerated Tensor Library with Compute Graphs
+# ACT (Accelerated, Computegraph, Tensor)

 > "What I cannot create, I do not understand." - Richard Feynman

 Driven by this philosophy, this high-performance tensor library was built as a hands-on learning project.
 It leverages Metal for GPU acceleration, implements dynamic compute graphs for automatic differentiation (autograd), and provides Python bindings for ease of use in machine learning and scientific computing.

 **Note**: While capable of basic tensor operations and gradient computation, this project is intended primarily for educational purposes and is **not intended for production-level model building**.

 ## Features

 - **GPU Acceleration**: Utilizes Metal for efficient tensor computation on macOS devices.